mendersoftware/mender-docs/09.Downloads/docs.md

 [mender-client_x.x.x-1_amd64.deb]: https://downloads.mender.io/master/dist-packages/debian/amd64/mender-client_master-1_amd64.deb

-## Remote terminal client
+## Remote terminal add-on

-Mender offers a remote terminal extension to the Mender client that enables accessing the device terminal using the Mender API.
-See the [configuration page for remote terminal](../03.Client-installation/80-Mender-shell-configuration/docs.md) for more information about the remote terminal plugin.
+Mender offers a remote terminal extension (`mender-shell`) to the Mender client that enables accessing the device terminal using the Mender UI.
+See the [configuration page for remote terminal](../03.Client-installation/80-Mender-shell-configuration/docs.md) for more information.

 ### Install the remote terminal client

-The remote terminal client requires installing [Mender client](#mender-client) in order to function, so make sure you have installed the Mender client before installing `mender-shell`.
+The remote terminal add-on requires the [Mender client](#mender-client) in order to function.
 If you have already installed the Mender client using the [express installation](#express-installation) script, you will already have `mender-shell` installed by default.

-The remote terminal client is only available from the Mender APT repository.
+The add-on is only available from the Mender APT repository.
 To install `mender-shell`, follow the instructions for [installing `mender-client` using the APT repository](#install-using-the-apt-repository).
 After the final step, install `mender-shell` using the package manager: